-- 1. Employment Land and Premises - Developing measures, which ensure that current employment land and premises provision in the area meet with business, economic and employment growth needs.
-Identify measures to bring these forward including options to deliver land and premises and maximising opportunities from empty properties in the Borough. - 2.
-Clitheroe Market - To bring forward options for an appropriate scheme for the future of the market development area in line with the aims within the Clitheroe Town Centre Masterplan. - 3.
-Tourism & Visitor Economy - To further develop measures, activities and events to support tourism and the visitor economy in Ribble Valley. - 4.
-Transport & Infrastructure - Promoting the extension of rail services from Clitheroe to Hellifield and improvements to services between Clitheroe and Manchester and Clitheroe and Preston, and working with the County Council and others providers to improve the local infrastructure.
+1. Employment Land and Premises

+Developing measures, which ensure that current employment land and premises provision in the area meet with business, economic and employment growth needs.
+Identify measures to bring these forward including options to deliver land and premises and maximising opportunities from empty properties in the Borough.

+2. Clitheroe Market

+To bring forward options for an appropriate scheme for the future of the market development area in line with the aims within the Clitheroe Town Centre Masterplan.

+3. Tourism & Visitor Economy

+• To further develop measures, activities and events to support tourism and the visitor economy in Ribble Valley.

+4. Transport & Infrastructure

+Promoting the extension of rail services from Clitheroe to Hellifield and improvements to services between Clitheroe and Manchester and Clitheroe and Preston, and working with the County Council and others providers to improve the local infrastructure.

-meeting date: 20 NOVEMBER 2012 title: LOCALISATION OF COUNCIL TAX SUPPORT submitted by: DIRECTOR OF RESOURCES principal author: JANE PEARSON
+title: LOCALISATION OF COUNCIL TAX SUPPORT

+principal author: JANE PEARSON